Azure/azure-webpubsub/docs/specs/1-web-pubsub-service-design-spec.md

 ## Server Protocol

-Server protocol provides the functionality for the user to manage the client connections and the groups.
+Server protocol provides the functionality for the server to manage the client connections and the groups.

 In general, server protocol contains 2 roles:
 1. [Event handler](#event_handler)